dart-lang/site-www/src/faq.md

 we do very much appreciate suggestions and evidence.
 We hope you'll see our appreciation through careful design choices and fair communication about them.

+---

 ## Types

 ### Q. Is Dart a statically typed language?

 Yes, Dart 2 is statically typed.
-For more information, see [Dart's Type System].
+For more information, read about [Dart's type system][].

 With its combination of static and runtime checks, Dart has a sound type system, which guarantees that an expression of one type cannot produce a value of